101 Cooking For Two

 adding raw chicken to sauce in crock pot

-• Chop 6 corn tortillas (6-inches) into bite-size pieces.
-Stir into the crock pot when you remove the chicken for shredding.
-Mix well to coat all sides and break apart any that stick together.
+• Chop the tortillas into bite-sized pieces and stir them into the pot.
+Mix well to coat everything and break apart any pieces that stick.

 chopped tortillas on a white board